-The mean P-value in Table 1 is an indication of the difficulty of the test, and represents the proportion of items answered correctly by the average candidate.
+The mean P-value in Table 1 is an indication of the difficulty of the test, and represents the proportion of candidates who correctly answered the average item.
 The standard deviation represents the variability of item difficulties around the mean.
 P-values are influenced both by the inherent difficulty of the items and by the ability of the candidates.
 Because changes in mean P-value from one year to the next could reflect item difficulty, candidate ability, or both, comparisons across years have limited value and should be made with caution.

 Also shown in Table 1 is the mean discrimination index.
-This index is the point-biserial correlation coefficient ( $r{p-bis}$ ) between the item score and the total test score and indicates how well an item separates high scoring from low scoring candidates.
-The standard deviation of $r{p-bis}$ represents the variation in item discriminations around the mean value.
+This index is the point-biserial correlation coefficient (r{p-bis}) between the item score and the total test score and indicates how well an item separates high scoring from low scoring candidates.
+The standard deviation of r{p-bis} represents the variation in item discriminations around the mean value.

 The reliability coefficient (KR20) is a measure of internal consistency that provides an estimate of the accuracy or stability of scores.
 An examination is reliable to the extent that administration of a different, random sample of items of the same size and from the same content area would result in little or no change in a candidate's rank order in the group.
 Reliability is affected by the homogeneity of the items and candidates, as well as by the length of the examination.
 In general, long examinations of items with similar content administered to a diverse group of candidates yield high reliabilities.
 Possible values of the coefficient range from 0 to 1.
-The reliability coefficients for the September 2006, January 2007, and May 2007 forms of the QE are .90, .90, and .91, respectively.
+The reliability coefficients for the September 2007, January 2008, and May 2008 forms of the QE are .93, .93, and .88, respectively.